Skip to main content

 III.
 The Following EHD Curriculum:

-Note: The BSED major in Secondary Education requires the completion of an undergraduate major in one of the following content areas: Art, Biology, Chemistry, English, Fisheries & Wildlife Biology, French, Geography, Geology, German, History, Mathematics, Physics or Spanish.
+Note: The BSED major in Secondary Education requires the completion of an undergraduate major in an approved content area.

 Pre-Admission Courses